 One of the first and top financial bloggers in the Philippines, Fitz Villafuerte started his career as a civil engineer and left the corporate world to become a freelancer.
-Now a full-time entrepreneur and registered financial planner, he has been named as among the 12 most influential people in personal finance, along with the late Senator Edgardo Angara and former Bangko Sentral ng Pilipinas Governor Amado Tetangco.
+Now a full-time entrepreneur and registered financial planner, Fitz shares his tips on business, investments, and saving money on his blog, Ready To Be Rich.

-Blogger Tyrone Solee has an inspiring financial journey.
+Blogger Tyrone Solee has had an inspiring financial journey.
 Fresh out of college, he started saving money at 21 and investing in bonds a year later.
-He became a millionaire at 26—a feat that most millennials could only dream of—by living below his means, paying himself first, and investing in UITFs.
+He became a millionaire at 26—a feat most millennials could only dream of—by living below his means, paying himself first, and investing in UITFs.